pschichtel/LyricsReloaded/LyricsReloaded/README.md

 -------------------
 This plugin relies heavily on Microsoft-flavored regular expression for its functionality.
-Tutorials and tools to write these expressions are all over the internet, for example [RegExr](http://gskinner.com/RegExr/) which is a create tool to write and test regexes.
+Tutorials and tools to write these expressions are all over the internet, for example [RegExr](http://www.regexr.com/) which is a greate tool to write and test regular expressions.

 Using these regexes is usually done in 2 ways:
 1. a single string, which specifies only the regex